drsunnyrai/drsunnyrai.github.io/_posts/2022-01-02-metaphorsOfCovid.md

 ---
-title: covid19 is monster & vaccine is ram-baan!
+title: "covid19 is devil & vaccine is a shield?: \nMetaphors of COVID-19"
 layout: post
 ---